daxa-ai/pebblo/docs/gh_pages/docs/config.md

 - `format`: Specifies the format of generated reports.
 Available options include 'pdf'.
 - `renderer`: Specifies the rendering engine for generating reports.
 Options include 'weasyprint', 'xhtml2pdf'.
+Note: If you put renderer as `xhtml2pdf`, then you need to install Pango.
+Follow [these instructions](./installation.md#pre-requisites) for the same.
 - `outputDir`: Defines the directory where generated reports will be saved.

 ### Classifier